 - Use it to make pasta primavera.

-- Make this avocado pasta sauce and serve it as a meatless main dish.
+- Make this avocado pasta sauce or pumpkin pasta sauce and serve it as a meatless main dish.

 - Serve it as a side dish to this baked pesto chicken.